 Each of the NIMI Investment Management Agreements may be terminated by NIMI with immediate effect if NIMI believes this is in the best interests of investors.
 In addition, each NIMI Investment Management Agreement may be terminated by NIMI or the Delegated Investment Manager following a certain notice period provided to the other party.
-Each of the Delegated Investment Managers will indemnify, defend and hold harmless NIMI, the Company and any of their agents, officers and directors from and against any and all damages, losses or claims incurred by NIMI, the ACD, the Company or any of their agents, officers or directors as a result of (a) any breach of the relevant NIMI Investment Management Agreement by the respective Delegated Investment Manager or any of its agents, or (b) the respective Delegated Investment Manager's (or any of its agents') negligence, bad faith, intentional default or fraud, except to the extent such damages, losses or claims arise as a result of NIMI or the ACD's (or any of its agents') negligence, bad faith, intentional default or fraud.
+Each of the Delegated Investment Managers will indemnify, defend and hold harmless NIMI, the Company and any of their agents, officers and directors from and against any and all damages, losses or claims incurred by NIMI, the ACD, the Company or any of their agents, officers or directors as a result of (a) any breach of the relevant NIMI Investment Management Agreement by the respective Delegated Investment Manager's (or any of its agents') negligence, bad faith, intentional default or fraud, except to the extent such damages, losses or claims arise as a result of NIMI or the ACD's (or any of its agents') negligence, bad faith, intentional default or fraud.
 NIMI has given a reciprocal indemnity to each of the Delegated Investment Managers and its affiliates, directors, officers, partners, members or agents, in accordance with the respective NIMI Investment Management Agreement.